venkatesh1226/CMPE255-DataMining/Assignment 3/README.md

-This assignment is to do principled step by step phase by phase data science with the three methodologies for each methodology (CRISP-DM SEMMA AND KDD )
+This assignment is to do principled step by step data science with the three methodologies CRISP-DM, SEMMA, and KDD.

 | Methodologies | Kaggle Datasets Link | Google Colab link | Medium Article | Research Paper | Github subfolders |
 | ------------- | ------------------- | ----------------- | -------------- | -------------- | ----------- |